 Download it and test the script in your local Julia installation.
 The output file

-destination.csv will be created.
+result.csv will be created.

 This script can be used in your transformations without any modifications.
 All you need to do is

-source.csv(expected by the Julia script),
+source.csv(as expected by the Julia script),

-destination.csv(produced by the Julia script) to a new table in your Storage,
+result.csv(produced by the Julia script) to a new table in your Storage,

 The above steps are usually sufficient for daily development and the debugging of moderately complex Julia transformations, although they do not reproduce the transformation execution environment exactly.
 To create a development environment with the exact same configuration as the transformation environment, use our Docker image.